Vine Street Expressway

 The last weekend of September 2015 was another important time in the history of the City of Philadelphia.
 Pope Francis became the second pontiff since John Paul II in 1979 to visit "The City of Brotherly Love," and with his visit came travel restrictions.
 At 10 PM on Thursday, September 24, the exit ramps at the Benjamin Franklin Parkway and Broad Street were closed.
 At the same time the following day, September 25, the eastbound exit ramp at Eighth Avenue and the entire Vine Street Expressway from Interstate 76 to Interstate 95 was closed and did not reopen until early on Monday, September 28.

 Drivers were in for a shock on November 24, 2015, when their commute turned into an episode of "World's Wildest Police Videos."
 The incident began around 9:30 AM on Interstate 76 at Exit 346B/University Avenue when Pennsylvania State Police Troopers were conducting a traffic stop on a vehicle for expired registration.
 Four males were removed from the vehicle, but one of them, Giovanni Cotto, got back into the car and took off.
 Troopers gave chase, following the suspect's car westbound on the Schuylkill Expressway and then eastbound on the Vine Street Expressway.
 Trooper Patrick Casey got in front of the suspect in an attempt to stop him; however, the suspect rammed his cruiser.
 Then the suspect maneuvered alongside the trooper, and began firing his gun at the trooper.
 The suspect slammed into the rear of a school bus, causing his vehicle to burst into flame which spread to the bus.
 Fortunately, there were no students on it at the time and the driver escaped without any injuries.
 Cotto got out and continued firing on the pursuing troopers.
 Trooper Casey began returning fire, firing eight stops through his windshield, but took one in the shoulder.
 The entire incident was captured on the trooper's dashboard camera.
 Upon hearing of the incident, Governor Tom Wolf released the following statement: "My thoughts and prayers are with the Pennsylvania State Police Trooper shot on Interstate 676 in the line of duty today.
 I received an update from Acting Commissioner Blocker a short time ago and I am relieved to learn that the trooper is in stable condition at a hospital in Philadelphia.
 Our men and women in law enforcement put their lives on the line each day to protect us, and we owe them a debt of gratitude.
 The shooter was swiftly taken into custody by the Pennsylvania State Police.
 No further details are available at this time."
 Casey was rushed to Hahnemann University Hospital where he was released from the following day with a cheer of "Let's go Eagles."
 "Thank you everyone for all their prayers and support.
 Happy to be going home for Thanksgiving.
 I'm feeling much better," Casey said as he got into a waiting car.
-Giovanni Cotto, 17, was charged with Criminal Attempt to Murder of the 1st Degree (3 Counts), Aggravated Assault (3 Counts), Assault of Law Enforcement Officer (3 Counts), Simple Assault (3 Counts), Fleeing and Attempting to Elude, Recklessly Endangering Another Person, Possessing Instruments of Crime, and several Firearms Act Violations.
+Giovanni Cotto, 17, was charged with Criminal Attempt to Murder of the First Degree (3 Counts), Aggravated Assault (3 Counts), Assault of Law Enforcement Officer (3 Counts), Simple Assault (3 Counts), Fleeing and Attempting to Elude, Recklessly Endangering Another Person, Possessing Instruments of Crime, and several Firearms Act Violations.
 Interstate 676 was closed until almost 2 PM so crews could clear the scene.

 Interstate 676 Ends